skoleapp/skole-frontend/markdown/en/updates/dark-mode.md

 We wanted to make the process of sharing one's thoughts easier, thus we added a feature for posting a comment quickly on your favorite discussions.
 You can find it from the [home page](https://www.skoleapp.com/home).

 Quite cool stuff, huh?
 Like always, we are eager to hear what you think about these features and Skole in general.
-If there's a feature that you would like to see in Skole, you can [request](https://www.skoleapp.com/contact) it from us.
-If it's a good one, you'll most likely see it in one of our future product updates!
+Stay tuned!